A network-based approach to QAnon user dynamics and topic diversity during the COVID-19 infodemic: Introduction

 \subsection{Related work}

+The interaction between information about COVID-19 and the epidemic has shed light on the epidemiology policy and local neighbourhood's attitude towards the expert's advice \cite {Briand2021}.
 The COVID-19 infodemic is a situation where the overabundance of COVID-19 related mis/disinformation is exploding on SNSs, making it difficult for people to retrieve trustful information about the pandemic.

-Some research has analysed the linguistic features of the QAnon phenomenon. \cite{hoseini2021globalization} used a BERT-based topic model to examine the QAnon discourse across multiple languages and discovered that the German language is prevalent in QAnon groups and channels on Telegram. \cite{10.1145/3463677.3463718} used VADER to assess QAnon-related users' positions towards Trump and Biden and employed a BERT model to describe user profiles.
-They found that the majority of QAnon users were Donald Trump supporters and their Twitter profiles contain `MAGA', `God', `Patriot' and `WWG1WGA'. \cite{Miller_2021} analysed QAnon comments on YouTube and found substantial international discussions about China, Russia and Israel.
-These findings suggest that QAnon has become an world-wide topic rather than a US domestic conspiracy theory.
+Some research has analysed the linguistic features of the QAnon phenomenon. \cite{aliapoulios2021gospel} built a dataset of 4,949 `Q drops' and found that they were not generated by a single person, indicating there are apocrypha in those drops. \cite{10.1145/3479855} analysed 483 linguistic features and designed a computational framework for analysing dissonance self-disclosures and computing the changes in user engagement surrounding dissonance. \cite{hoseini2021globalization} used a BERT-based topic model to examine the QAnon discourse across multiple languages and discovered that the German language is prevalent in QAnon groups and channels on Telegram. \cite{10.1145/3463677.3463718} used VADER to assess QAnon-related users' positions towards Trump and Biden and employed a BERT model to describe user profiles.
+They found that the majority of QAnon users were Donald Trump supporters, and their Twitter profiles contain `MAGA', `God', `Patriot' and `WWG1WGA'. \cite{Miller_2021} analysed QAnon comments on YouTube and found substantial international discussions about China, Russia, and Israel.
+These findings addressing the linguistic features suggest that the QAnon conspiracy is prevalent online and that QAnon has become a worldwide presence.

+Yet other research has applied networks to address semantic aspects of the QAnon conspiracy theory. \cite{PapasavvaBSZC21} identified QAnon-relevant words graphs using a word embedding on the Voat community. \cite{hanley_kumar_durumeric_2021} generated a QAnon-related domain network and trained a random forest classifier that classified misinformation and genuine news sites.